 Born in the borders in Scotland in 1941, Mike went to sea as an Engineer before migrating to New Zealand in 1967.
 In 1973 Mike became a Union Official for the Engineers Union.
 He retired in 2009.
 Mike has been actively involved in numerous social issues as well as having a particular interest in causes that have an effect on the environment.
 Mike is passionate about the protection of the Waitakere ranges and is excited to serve on the WRPS Committee.

 Monique has lived in the Waitakere Ranges ever since she arrived from the Netherlands in the early 1980s, first in Piha, then in Oratia, where she still lives.

 Monique has always been active in the community, serving as secretary of the Piha R&R, editor of the Piha Community News and Community Board member for the ’04-’07 term.
 She currently works as a languages teacher at Western Springs College.
 She has two adult children and has recently become ‘oma’ to two young mokopuna.
 “I tend to worry these days about the world we will leave for them” says Monique.
 She has an interest in politics, sustainable living and organics and is in her happy place pottering in her garden.
 “I feel very blessed to be living in the beautiful Waitakere Ranges.
 The WRPS has always played a vital role in protecting this very special place.
 I hope to be able to make my modest contribution to this important work as a committee member”.

-1975 Committee Members Juliet Batten and Elizabeth Wheeler
+Juliet Batten & Elizabeth Wheeler